Truss Trailer Beams – Long, Stiff, Lightweight

 First, Design

 Next, beam height.
 Trusses work best when there is space to setup the proper angles for the members.
-For truss trailer beams, that means height, vertical height, which is often at a premium, because we like low trailer decks.
+For truss trailer beams, that means height, vertical height, which is often at a premium, because generally we like low trailer decks.
 This is a significant trade-off to consider in the design phase, and it affects both the weight and strength of the truss trailer beams.

 Also for design, there is more variability in how the trailer may be made.
 More tolerance, which the design and analysis must consider.

-Second, Construction
+Second, Truss Trailer Beams Construction

 Yes, a long beam with a lot of small pieces can be a pain to set-up accurately.
 It is also hard to weld together without warping or twisting.
 Weld distortion is a big deal in this type of construction.
 The setup, layout, and welding to make it all correct and straight is an advanced fabrication skill.
+(Not recommended for beginners.)

 Next, it is very time consuming to cut all the bars (at various angles), measure, layout, and weld so many joints.
 Even the painting is more time consuming, (and uses more paint because there is more overspray).
-For production, the labor costs of all the additional work will eat up a lot.
+For production, labor costs for all the additional work will eat up a lot.

 Other Disadvantages

 Finally, cleaning takes more time after the trailer tows in wet or muddy conditions.
-There are a lot of surfaces to clean with a truss.
+There are a lot of small surfaces to clean with a truss.

 What Do We Offer?